-The investment objective of the SICAV is to seek performance net of fees, over a recommended investment horizon of at least five years, by implementing active, discretionary management based, in particular, on anticipating changes in the various markets (equities, bonds) and selecting financial instruments through financial analysis of issuers.
+The investment objective of the SICAV is to seek performance, over a recommended investment horizon of at least five years, by implementing active, discretionary management based, in particular, on anticipating changes in the various markets (equities, bonds) and selecting financial instruments through financial analysis of issuers.
 As a result, the SICAV does not have a benchmark.